Favourited 1594 times

 - Teach English at the school (you have to commit fully to this and stay at least 2 months)

-- Continue the waste management project, which just begin.
+- Continue the waste management project.
 There is more and more rubbish, mostly plastic in the village but nothing to collect and recycle properly.
-So a project just started with a company to pick up waste from the village and take it to a recycling centre, as well as a fundraiser to provide bins to the Village's houses and 3 containers for plastic, glass and organic waste, to help them separate their trash, and collect it.
+So a project just started with a company to pick up waste from the village and take it to a recycling centre, there is a very basic system put in place to collect the trash.
+Help improve it & the frequency it is used.

-Every little help is appreciated, even the daily tasks, as working is getting more and more exhausting each year.
+Every little help is appreciated, even the daily small task.

 You do not need any specific experience to work here, if you come to try and help, that is all we ask for!